bdazl/note/README.md

 ## Why `note`

 There are a couple of contenders to this program.
-Most alternatives to `note` store their notes in text files in the filesystem, with various tricks of organisation.
+Most alternatives to `note` store their notes in text files in the filesystem, with various tricks of organization.
 The most feature complete alternatives I found either [focuses on files](https://github.com/rhysd/notes-cli) or had [too many off-topic features](https://github.com/xwmx/nb) like: git repository synchronization, encryption, image storage and more.